Fabrizio-Caruso/CBM-BASIC-10-liners/Vic20/MiniMans20/README_MiniMans20.txt

 You have to avoid the cars, the road borders and the trees.
 Hitting a car or the road borders will add 1 damage to your car (at 9 you it is game over).
 If you hit a tree, you are instantly dead.
-At night, the border is not clearly visible but the headlights of your car can let you perceive the border of the road if you are next to it.
+At night, the borders are not visible but the headlights of your car can let you perceive the border of the road if you are next to it.
 Differently from Le Mans, MiniMans has an end.

 SCORE: